Edarke/kryonet/README.md

 Let's say that you're developing a turn-based strategy game.
 In your game client, you probably have code that involves logging into your game server, since every request of this type will require a response, it may be appropriate to create a LoginQuery class that extends QueryToServer<T>.

-Doing so produces code that is really easy to reason about.
-Additionally, there is no need for a dependency between your packet listener and your login logic
 ```java
     public void attemptLogin(String username, String password) {
 	    Optional<LoginStatus> response = server.sendAndWait(new LoginQuery(username, password)); // blocks until response recieved.